ivancraddock/BandScraper/README.md

 ## To use this program, follow these steps:

 1.)
-Copy the URL for a song or album from bandcamp
+Copy the URL for a song or album from bandcamp into your clipboard (Ctrl + V)

 2.)
 Run BandScraper.py